This target found in Area 1 by an REMUS 100 SW AUV with a duel frequency side-scan sonar may be a barge but, its identification has not been verified.

 A SAS12 close-up view of the Prudence Island Shipwreck reveals several details on the vessel’s deck and a lobster trap on the left side.

-(Figure 6) A SAS12 close-up view of the Prudence Island Shipwreck reveals several details on the vessel’s deck and a lobster trap on the left side.
-The most prominent features are the drag marks for the chain holding a marker buoy.
-Individual links on the chain appear as dots leading to the surface buoy which is the light hazy area to the left.
+Figure 6.
+A SAS-12 close-up view of the Prudence Island wreck reveals several details on the vessel’s deck and a lobster trap (on the left).
+The most prominent features are the drag marks, which were made by the chain holding a marker buoy.
+Individual links on the chain appear as dots leading to the surface buoy, which is the lighter hazy area (to the left).
 Click image for larger view and image credit.

 A Bluefin SAS12 AUV captured this image of the wooden barge near Prudence Island.

-Four British Frigates (Cerberus, Juno, Lark, and Orpheus) were trapped in Narragansett Bay in August 1778, when a French naval squadron came to assist American forces during the Revolutionary War.
+Four British frigates — Cerberus, Juno, Lark, and Orpheus — were trapped in Narragansett Bay in August 1778, when a French naval squadron came to assist American forces during the Revolutionary War.
 The British decided to destroy their vessels rather than turn them over to the French.
-H.M.S.
-Cerberus was run aground and burned to avoid capture.
+The HMS Cerberus was run aground and burned to avoid capture.
 Built in 1758, Cerberus measured 118 feet on deck and carried 28 guns.
 Today, the site is partially buried.

 Many of us were interested to see what the AUVs could discover on this site.
-It has been the subject of much research but little is known about what lies beneath the sediment.
-The best vehicle for investigating the Cerberus is the BOSS which combines a camera, gradiometer (to locate ferrous metal), and a bottom object scanning sonar (BOSS) that can image buried objects.
-For analysis, all this data can be fused together and graphically overlaid to see correlations between the sensors – a perfect tool for any archaeologist investigating an old shipwreck.
-Should BOSS ever make it to the commercial market archaeologists could use it to literally “see” below the bottom.
+Although it has been the subject of much research, little is known about what lies beneath the sediment at this site.
+The best vehicle for investigating the Cerberus is the BOSS, which combines a camera, gradiometer (to locate ferrous metal), and a bottom object scanning sonar (BOSS) that can image buried objects.
+For analysis, all this data can be fused together and graphically overlaid to see correlations between the sensors — a perfect tool for any archaeologist investigating an old shipwreck.
+Should BOSS ever make it to the commercial market, archaeologists could use it to “see” below the bottom.
 They could undertake fewer excavations, which are very expensive, and really target areas that should be excavated.

 A Bluefin 12 BOSS AUV combined images from three sensors (an electro-optical camera, gradiometer, and bottom object scanning sonar) to corroborate a target location of a partially buried cannon.

-(Figure 8) On the H.M.S.
-Cerberus site 4, a Bluefin 12 BOSS AUV used three sensors (an electro-optical camera, gradiometer, and bottom object scanning sonar) to detect a partially buried cannon.
-These images show how data from the three sensors is combined to corroborate a target location.
+Figure 8.
+On the HMS Cerberus Site 4, a Bluefin 12 BOSS AUV used three sensors (an electro-optical camera, gradiometer, and bottom object scanning sonar) to detect a partially buried cannon.
+These images show how data from the three sensors are combined to corroborate a target location.
 Click image for larger view and image credit.

 On another part of the Cerberus site the Bluefin 12 BOSS AUV detected two more buried objects similar to the other cannon found on the shipwreck.

-(Figure 9) On another part of the Cerberus site the Bluefin 12 BOSS AUV detected two more buried objects similar to the other cannon found on the shipwreck.
+Figure 9.
+On another part of the Cerberus site, the Bluefin 12 BOSS AUV detected two more buried objects that appear similar to the other cannons found on the shipwreck.
 Click image for larger view and image credit.

 BOSS data from one of the cannon-like objects, processed into a voxel or three dimensional model, suggest the target has a long cylindrical shape.

-(Figure 10) BOSS data from one of the cannon-like objects, processed into a voxel or three dimensional model, suggest the target has a long cylindrical shape.
-The size is similar to other known cannon from the Cerberus.
+Figure 10.
+BOSS data from one of the cannon-like objects, processed into a voxel (a three-dimensional model) suggests the target has a long cylindrical shape.
+The size is similar to another known cannon from the Cerberus.
 Click image for larger view and image credit.

 The Transphibian AUV used forward looking sonar to image portions of the Cerberus site.

-(Figure 11) Transphibian used forward looking sonar to image portions of the Cerberus site.
-This comparative illustration shows reinforcing bands on a cannon currently on the site with one previously recovered.
+Figure 11.
+Transphibian used forward-looking sonar to image portions of the Cerberus site.
+This illustration compares reinforcing bands on a cannon currently on the site with one previously recovered (shown on the right).
 Click image for larger view and image credit.

-Transphibian also spend time on the Cerberus with its forward looking sonar.
+Transphibian also spent time on the Cerberus with its forward-looking sonar.
 This unique vehicle is propelled by flippers and can be operated autonomously or by an operator.
-Transphibian provided an excellent image of a cannon (Figure 11).
+Transphibian provided an excellent image of a cannon (figure 11).

-The success of AUVfest demonstrates that there is great value in leveraging these systems for duel use.
+The success of AUVfest demonstrates that there is great value in leveraging these systems for dual use.
 It increases the value of the public’s investment and greatly expands the scope of scientific research for the benefit of all.
-This demonstration focused on maritime archaeology but duel use applications are obvious for many ocean sciences.
-The AUVs and their sensors are cutting edge technology.
+This demonstration focused on maritime archaeology, but dual-use applications are obvious for many ocean sciences.
+The AUVs and their sensors are cutting-edge technology.
 Making them available to other scientists will likely lead to significant discoveries and scientific advancement.

 (top)